-Some tumors are functioning, meaning they make the same hormones as the adrenal gland.
+Some tumors are functioning, meaning they overproduce one of the hormones normally made in the adrenal gland.
 Others are nonfunctioning, meaning they don’t make hormones.
 As they grow, both types of tumors can press on your organs and cause:

 - Pain in your belly, side, or back

 - A feeling of fullness that may keep you from eating much

 You’ll likely get other symptoms only if you have a functioning tumor, which would give you higher-than-normal hormone levels.
 Your symptoms depend on which hormone the tumor makes:

 Aldosterone.
 Too much of this hormone can cause problems, such as: